Belute/react-api/README.md

-# Getting Started with Create React App
+# Description

 This project is designed for learning purposes.
 This is a login form based on React.
-It enters a window where the information displayed is obtained from https://randomuser.me/api/ by entering the ##username (labas) and ##password (123).
+It enters a window where the information displayed is obtained from https://randomuser.me/api/ by entering the #username (labas) and password (123).

 ## Available Scripts